ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 [P1417R0](wg21.link/p1417r0).
 However, this burdens the library with higher implementation complexity and increased compilation time.
-Library designers may prefer a simpler interface that excludes expressions with reuse (that have correctness issues with lazy evaluation) and lets users decide where temporaries get allocated.
+Library designers may prefer a simpler interface that excludes expressions with these issues, and lets users decide where temporaries get allocated.

 ##### How general should expression rewriting be?

-We might also ask how many users need to optimize many, different, complicated expressions, at compile time.
+How many users actually write applications or libraries that have a large number of distinct, complicated linear algebra expressions, that are fixed at compile time?
 Would they be better served by specialized source-to-source translation tools, like those described in Siek et al. 2008?

 ##### Are arithmetic operators even a good idea?